Court Decision Splitting Up Family Farm Reversed: When Farm Succession Planning Fails

 The Court of Appeals had to determine how much deference the referees’ report was owed.
 In previous decisions, the state supreme court had cited a Freeman treatise on Cotenancy and Partition from 1886.
-Freeman’s book laid out the history of partition suits and use of referees.
-Freeman explained that deference should be given to the written report unless the referees made a procedural error which adversely affected the rights of one of the parties.
+Freeman’s book laid out the history of partition suits and the use of referees.
+Freeman explained that deference should be given to the written report unless the referees made a procedural error that adversely affected the rights of one of the parties.
 If the court does set aside a report, then the court needs to refer back to the referees or appoint new referees.
 The Court of Appeals determined that the district court should have deferred to the referees’ report.

 The court next turned to the question of whether the district court erred when setting aside the referees’ report.
 In reviewing the report, the district court erred in not deferring to the referees’ report.
 Reviewing the referees’ report, the court determined that one sibling viewed allowing Pronchinske to buy the property was a forced private sale and preferred the property be put up for public auction.
 The other siblings were not in favor of a public auction.

 The other sibling thought each sibling should get one-third of the farm’s fair market value or alternatively, sold at a public auction and the proceeds divided into thirds.
 This sibling was also more than happy to sell back her share of the farm to Pronchinske and allow Pronchinske to continue to operate the family farm.
 All this demonstrated to the court that the district court had erred in not properly deferring to the referees’ report.